Nurul-ain2022/Forecasting-the-USD-KES-Exchange-Rate/README.md

 ## Methods

-Using historical data of the exchange rate between USD and KES from 2003 till today, we can build a predictive model to estimate the exchange rate in the future.
-A possible approach could be to use a time series forecasting technique such as ARIMA (AutoRegressive Integrated Moving Average) or LSTM (Long Short-Term Memory) neural networks.
+Our approach to building a predictive model will be to use a time series forecasting technique such as ARIMA (AutoRegressive Integrated Moving Average) or LSTM (Long Short-Term Memory) neural networks.